 Since originally posting the recipe I have updated it a bit.
 I almost always use quick rising yeast, and I usually halve the recipe since there are only three of us.
 Half the recipe makes 1 12 inch crust.

 - 1 cup very warm water 110 to 120 F

 - 1 packet active dry yeast (2 1/4 teaspoons), can use instant instead

 - 1 teaspoon salt

 - 2 1/2 to 3 cups bread flour 13.5 ounces -- weigh for best results

 - 1 1/2 tablespoons olive oil plus more for the bowl

-- In a glass measuring cup, combine the warm water with the yeast and honey.
+- In a glass measuring cup, combine the warm water with the yeast.
 Let it sit until it starts to bubble and foam.
 If you're using quick yeast or Rapid Rise, skip this step and just mix the yeast with the flour.

 - To bake, remove from the refrigerator and press the dough into 4 circles (without a dish) or into two large circles in a pizza dish.
 Allow it to sit at room temperature for an hour, then bake using your favorite recipe.

 - I usually bake the crusts for about 4 to 6 minutes at 400, add toppings, then bake for another 10 minutes.